-Use the conjugations above, your dictionary and the following verbs to translate the story below: gagwejim , wiindamaw , ganawaabam , dazhim
+Use the conjugations above, your dictionary and the following verbs to translate the story below: gagwejim, wiindamaw, ganawaabam, dazhim

-Did you tell your mom?
+id you tell your mom?

-Did you tell your dad?
+id you tell your dad?

-Did you ask my grandma?
+id you ask my grandma?

-She talks about you.
+he talks about you.

-She will watch you dance.
+he will watch you dance.